 In fact, Ninth Circuit law allows a current or former spouse to file their own bankruptcy to claim a homestead, even after their current of former spouse already filed claiming a lower homestead exemption.
 See In re Steward, 227 B.R.
 895 (9th Cir.
 BAP 1998).

 Can a Chapter 7 Bankruptcy Trustee Take Away a Homestead Exemption for Bad Faith Conduct in Bankruptcy?

-Luckily for California homeowners, the homestead exemption cannot be taken away by the Bankruptcy Court for bad faith conduct.
+Luckily for California homeowners and Chapter 7 bankruptcy filers, the homestead exemption cannot be taken away by the Bankruptcy Court for bad faith conduct.
 This issue went to the United States Supreme Court in 2014, where the court found that: “The Bankruptcy Court thus violated § 522’s express terms when it ordered that the $75,000 protected by [the debtor]’s homestead exemption be made available to pay [the Chapter 7 Trustee]’s attorney’s fees, an administrative expense.
 In doing so, the court exceeded the limits of its authority under § 105(a) and its inherent powers.”
 Law v.
 Siegel, 571 U.S. 415, 422–23 (2014).

 Tricks and Tips to Maximize the Homestead Exemption in California